WARNING: unbalanced footnote start tag short code found.

 Tart and tangy, elderberries are a treat in pies, crumbles, jams, and liqueurs.
 But if you are an avid tea drinker, elderberries spell good news for you too!
 The elderberry plant or Sambucus nigra is a potent remedy in the traditional medicine trove and has been used over the ages.
-While many species of elderberry can be found across North America and Europe, those with black or blue berries are thought to have medicinal value as against those with red berries.1 A cup of elderberry tea made with the dried berries or flowers is both easy to prepare and packs a punch health-wise.
+While many species of elderberry can be found across North America and Europe, those with black or blue berries are thought to have medicinal value as against those with red berries.[ref]Elderberry.
+The University of Michigan.[/ref] A cup of elderberry tea made with the dried berries or flowers is both easy to prepare and packs a punch health-wise.
 Here’s what it has lined up for you.

 1. Gives You A Shot Of Protective Antioxidants

 2. Bolsters Your Immune System And

 We may be constantly exposed to dangerous pathogens but our immune system is, thankfully, always standing guard, protecting us from infections and diseases.
 If you want to give your immune system a helping hand, think elderberries.
 A cuppa may be just what the doctor ordered to strengthen this defense system.

 Elderberries are not only a rich source of phytochemicals such as carotenoids, phytosterols, and polyphenols, they also offer up other nutrients like vitamins A, B1, B2, B6, B9, C, and E, trace elements like copper, zinc, and iron, and minerals such as potassium, calcium and magnesium.
 Together, these nutrients can boost your overall health.[ref]Tiralongo, Evelin, Shirley S. Wee, and Rodney A. Lea.
 “Elderberry supplementation reduces cold duration and symptoms in air-travellers: A randomized, double-blind placebo-controlled clinical trial.”
 Nutrients 8, no.